-There are three Blue Badge bays in front of the on-site restaurant, with a couple of additional bays across the road from here.
+There are several Blue Badge bays in the main car park.
 The visitor centre, restaurant and toilet block are arranged around a courtyard, and all offer level, easy access.
-There are separate male and female accessible toilets, and there's also a RADAR key-accessible Changing Places toilet, with a ceiling hoist, full-sized changing bed and space for several carers.
-The allability trail is mostly hard-surfaced and has seating at regular intervals; note, however, that it includes some steep inclines - manual wheelchair users will require assistance from a fit companion, and people with limited walking ability may find it challenging.
+There are separate male and female accessible toilets, and there's also a RADAR keyaccessible Changing Places toilet, with a ceiling hoist, full-sized changing bed and space for several carers.
+The all-ability trail is mostly hard-surfaced and has seating at regular intervals; note, however, that it includes some steep inclines - manual wheelchair users will require assistance from a fit companion, and people with limited walking ability may find it challenging.
 Those with an all-terrain powered chair or mobility scooter will have no problem.

-FOOD & DRINK The spacious restaurant offers snacks and meals, with a family-oriented menu.
+FOOD & DRINK The spacious Forest Café offers snacks and meals, with a family-oriented menu.
 There's also a wheelchair-accessible picnic table in the main car park.